burnsco/myBlog/src/posts/cheaper-and-faster-api-gateway-alternative.md

 date: '2018-11-27T11:10:32+00:00'
 ---

 Hi !
-In this post, I'Il show you how I saved \$\$\$ by using Cloudflare Workers instead of AWS's API-Gateway to proxy requests to my AWS Lambda functions.
+In this post, i'll show you how I saved \$\$\$ by using Cloudflare Workers instead of AWS's API-Gateway to proxy requests to my AWS Lambda functions.

 ### Why use Cloudflare Workers ?